| |

 |

-Portage Friendship Centre Housing, Inc.
+Portage Aboriginal Housing, Inc.

-Inc is a not-for-profit organization focused on
+a not-for-profit organization focused on

 providing affordable housing to Aboriginal